libreForms/spec/spec.md

 ### Examples

-Here is an example form implemented using python dictionaries, where configs are denoted using leading underscores.
+Here are some example forms implemented with different approaches, where configs are denoted using leading underscores.
 Note `Pass_Field` has a field-specific configuration, which theoretically makes the field's appearance depend on a specific value in `Radio_Field`.
 Further, `Text_Field` includes a condition that the output data must be at least six characters long.

+#### python dictionaries

 ```python
 forms = {